DUI Arrests by Tampa Police Department

-The Tampa Police Department makes approximately 2,400 arrests for DUI each year which is accounts for nearly one-half of the DUI arrests in Hillsborough County, FL.
+The Tampa Police Department (TPD) makes more than 1,700 arrests for DUI each year.
+The DUI arrests by TPD account for nearly one-half of all DUI arrests in Hillsborough County, FL.
 In fact, TPD has an entire unit of officers dedicated to DUI enforcement known as the “TPD’s DUI Squad.”

-All of the officers on the DUI enforcement unit are required to video the entire DUI investigation.
+All of the officers on TPD’s DUI Squad are required to video the entire DUI investigation.
 When the officer on the TPD DUI unit makes the initial stop that video should show the following:

 - the driving pattern;